 Zach wore this layer of glove under his ski gloves and it worked beautifully.

-I bought these lightweight gloves for the older kids to wear under there gloves.
+I bought these lightweight gloves for the older kids to wear under their gloves.
 They were pretty annoyed by the experience of having to put them on but they were always glad they had them once the whole dramatic glove applying process finished 😉

 It is wise to size down on the inner layer of gloves so they have a tighter fit as it will help put the top glove on easier!